 Our officers are Ohio Peace Officer certified and are continually training to maintain a high degree of preparedness and professionalism.
 Our officers receive generalized and specialized training each year to keep up with the demanding challenges and changes of modern law enforcement services.

-Chief Alec Cooper began his law enforcement career dispatching for both the Village of Ada Police Department and the City of Kenton Police Department in 2010.
-In 2011 Chief Cooper was appointed the position of Patrol Officer for the Village of Ada, after receiving his associates degree in criminal justice from Rhodes State University.
-Chief Cooper served the Village until 2016, when he became a Patrol Officer for the City of Delphos, promoting to Sergeant in 2017.
+Chief Alec Cooper was appointed the position of Patrol Officer for the Village of Ada, after receiving his associates degree in criminal justice from Rhodes State University.
+Chief Cooper served the Village until 2016, where he left to serve the City of Delphos as a Patrol Sergeant.
 In 2023 Chief Cooper came back to the Village of Ada, and was appointed Chief of Police.
-In his law enforcement career Chief Cooper has received several awards including the 2014 Ada Officer of the year, numerous Mothers Against Drunk Driving awards, and a Departmental Commendation from the City of Delphos.
+Chief Cooper received the 2014 Ada Officer of the year.
 In 2023 Chief Cooper graduated from Police Executive Leadership College.

 Chief Alec Cooper